Digital Humanities Seminar

 The Digital Natives Are Not Restless, They Are Not Even Native

-Bonnie Lynn-Sherow, Department of History, Kansas State University
+Bonnie Lynn-Sherow, Department of History, and Executive Director of the Chapman Center for Rural Studies, Kansas State University

 Wednesday, April 4, 2018